canonical/fetch-service/docs/reference/sourcecraft.rst

-Git sourcecraft inspector
+Sourcecraft inspector
 =========================

-The sourcecraft inspector examines requests against source repositories - it validates if the cloning targed is the proper sourcecraft repository.
+The Sourcecraft inspector checks whether the git repository that is selected for cloning is a valid sourcecraft repository.

+Once request is accepted for inspection it tries to extract the packed content of the repository.
+In the extracted repository it looks for the ``sourcecraft.yaml`` file.
+If file is found, it is used to extract the metadata of the processed entity.

+Inspector has to be called after the ``git.upload-pack`` inspector.
-This inspector only supports the smart protocol version 2.
+This inspector only supports the git v2 smart protocol.

 Inspector ID
 ------------

-``git.sourcecraft``
+``craft.sourcecraft``

 Internal state